Eastern Bloc politics: Civil society groups

 As with the party purges, any institution with western connections was particularly vulnerable.
 Eastern Bloc branches of organizations with western contacts, such as the boy scouts, the girl guides and the international federation of professional and business women, were closed.
 Churches were subjected to attack, including the Uniate church in the Ukraine and Romania, Protestants in Bulgaria and the Roman Catholic Church in Hungary.
 People that constituted former "class enemies" because of their social upbringing were at risk, as well as those with prior memberships in non-communist parties.

 While the purges quelled outward manifestations of dissatisfaction, they also caused severe economic dislocations.
 Large construction projects were launched with insufficient capital such that unpaid prisoners were required to serve in place of modern equipment.
 Disruption of the trained administrative and management elites also caused harm.
 So many workers were dismissed from established professions that they had to be replaced by hastily trained younger workers that did not possess questionable class origins.
-A Czechoslovakian noted:
+A Czechoslovak noted:

 The highly qualified professional people are laying roads, building bridges and operating machines, and the dumb clots—whose fathers used to dig, sweep or bricklay—are on top, telling the others where to lay the roads, what to produce and how to spend the country's money.
 The consequence is the roads look like plowed fields, we make things we can’t sell and the bridges can’t be used for traffic….
 Then they wonder why the economy is going downhill like a ten-ton lorry with the brakes off.

 The purges often coincided with the introduction of the first Five Year Plans in the non-Soviet members of the Eastern Bloc.
 The objectives of those plans were considered beyond political rapproche even where they were absurd, such that workers that did not fulfill targets were targeted and blamed for economic woes, while at the same time, the ultimate responsibility for the economic shortcomings would be placed on prominent victims of the political purge.
 In Romania, Gheorghiu-Dej admitted that 80,000 peasants had been accused of siding with the class enemy because they resisted collectivization, while purged party elite Ana Pauker was blamed for this "distortion".

 In addition, sizable resources were employed in the purge, such as in Hungary, where almost one million adults were employed to record, control, indoctrinate, spy on and sometimes kill targets of the purge.
 Unlike the repressions under Nazi occupation, no ongoing war existed that could bring an end to the tribulations of the Eastern Bloc, and morale severely suffered as a consequence.
 Because the party later had to admit the mistakes of much that occurred during the purges after Stalin's death, the purges also destroyed the moral base upon which the party operated.
 In doing so, the party abrogated its prior Leninist claim to moral infallibility for the working class.